facebookarchive/open-graph-protocol/index.markdown

 Introduction
 ----
 The [Open Graph protocol](http://www.opengraphprotocol.org/) enables any web page to become a rich object in a social graph.
-For instance, this is used on Facebook to enable any web page to have the same functionality as a [Facebook Page](http://www.facebook.com/advertising/?pages).
+For instance, this is used on Facebook to enable any web page to have the same functionality as a Facebook Page.

 While many different technologies and schemas exist and could be combined together, there isn't a single technology which provides enough information to richly represent any web page within the social graph.
 The Open Graph protocol builds on these existing technologies and gives developers one thing to implement.
+Developer simplicity is a key goal of the Open Graph protocol which has informed many of the technical design decisions.

 ------
-<a name="metadata"></a>
+<a id="metadata"></a>
 Basic metadata
 --
 To turn your web pages into graph objects, you need to add basic metadata to your page.
 We've based the initial version of the protocol on [RDFa](http://en.wikipedia.org/wiki/RDFa) which means that you'll place additional `<meta>` tags in the `<head>` of your web page.
 The four required properties for every page are: